harshmhta/MDADM-Networking-Device/README.md

 # MDADM Networking Device

 This project is a part of a 5 part project.
 This is the final part.
-Check the PDFs in the project directory for a detailed README.
+Check the PDF in the project directory for a detailed README.

 ## Academic Integrity Statement